 Type of institution: University/Higher Education Institution

 Biomedicine is an exciting area that plays a major role in helping people lead healthier lives.
 It's an industry that is constantly evolving.
-You will learn about anatomy, pathophysiology, genetic sciences and can go on to work in areas like genome biology, genetic mapping, stem cell research and biological pharmaceuticals.
+You'll learn about anatomy, pathophysiology, genetic sciences and can go on to work in areas like genome biology, genetic mapping, stem cell research and biological pharmaceuticals.
 Studies range from lifespan nutrition, to food microbiology, metabolism to applied biochemistry.
-When you graduate, you will be prepared for a career in biomedical research or one of many positions in a range of health-related industries such as laboratory technology, medical sales, research and pharmaceuticals.
-This degree has been used as a pathway to postgraduate studies in medicine, physiotherapy, dentistry, pharmacy and other allied health programs, as well as veterinary science.
-This degree includes compulsory online courses.

 - Anatomy and physiology